amazon-science/LatticeAlgorithms.jl/README.md

 TN, indices = tn_template_color_hex(d)
 lstar2, prob_I2, prob_X2, prob_Y2, prob_Z2, _, _, _, _ = tn_color_hex(ws, σ, TN, indices, bigZ, bigX, χ)
 ```
 In the above example, we find the coset probability for a d=3 color-hexagonal GKP code with a variant of tensor-network decoder, which is built on top of the decoder in [SweepContractor.jl](https://github.com/chubbc/SweepContractor.jl).
+More details for decoding color-hexagonal GKP code using the tensor-network approach can be found [here](https://github.com/amazon-science/LatticeAlgorithms.jl/blob/main/examples/papers/Exploring_the_quantum_capacity_of_a_Gaussian_random_displacement_channel_using_GKP_codes_and_maximum_likelihood_decoding/get_data_tn_color_hex.ipynb).